Position

 Responsibilities:

-• Develop and implement financial policies and procedures.
+• Develop and implement financial strategies, plans, and budgets to support business objectives.

 Qualifications

-• Bachelor's degree in Finance, Accounting, or related field; MBA or CFA is preferred.
+• Bachelor's degree in Finance, Accounting, or related field; MBA or CFA is a plus.

-• Minimum of 10 years of experience in finance, with at least 5 years in a senior leadership role.
+• Minimum of 10 years of experience in finance leadership roles, with at least 5 years in a Finance Director position.

 • Excellent analytical, problem-solving, and decision-making skills.